kevinboone/androidmusicserver/README.md

+# androidmusicserver

+Version 0.0.6, October 2021

+Please note that this app has been largely unchanged since 2015.
+I've made only the minimum necessary changes to keep it working on the Android devices I own.
+The most recent device I've tested is the Samsung Galaxy s10.

+The app has many problems.
+The genre support that I mentioned as being problematic back in 2015 remains a problem -- it's shockingly slow (minutes, with more than a hundred or so albums).
+This is a crude, unsatisfactory app, and I only continue to maintain it because I can't find anything else that does the same thing.
+If anybody knows of a superior alternative -- ideally open-source -- please tell me, so I can let this project quietly fade away.

 ## What is this?

-Kevin's Music Server for Android provides a web browser interface to control playback of audio files stored on relatively modern (4.x-9.0) Android devices.
+Kevin's Music Server for Android provides a web browser interface to control playback of audio files stored on most modern (4.x-11.0) Android devices.
 This allows the Android device to be used as a music server, in multi-room audio applications, among other things.
+I normally keep my Android phone docked, with a permanent USB connection to an audio DAC.
+This arrangement produces good quality audio playback, but I don't always have the pone within reach.
+It's awkward to fiddle with the little screen when it's docked, anyway.
+Providing a web interface -- albeit a crude one -- allows me to control playback from a web browser.

-Audio tracks can be selected using a browser from a list of albums, or directly from the filesystem (but see notes below).
+Audio tracks can be selected using the browser from a list of albums, or directly from the filesystem (but see notes below).
 You can restrict the album listing to particular genres or particular artists rather than displaying all